iamtonyarthur/covid19-alberta/README.md

 ## Future work
 I may extend the notebook with additional analysis and also include a short-term forecasting model to predict COVID-19 trends in Alberta.

+## Blog post
+I feel strongly about the COVID-19 situation in Alberta.
+Read my 17 August 2021 blog post on [Alberta’s concerning approach to COVID-19 and its potential impact](https://skills4ever.com/albertas-concerning-approach-to-covid-19-and-its-potential-impact-12300e780e7b).

 ## Contact

 Creator: Tony Arthur.
-You can follow me or contact me via Twitter/**@iamtonyarthur**.
+You can follow me or contact me on Twitter/**@iamtonyarthur**.